C-User-Group-Fankfurt/solid_cpp_talk/pages/open_closed.md

 # The Open-Closed Principle for the Actors

-- We could try to implement one `Actors` class which supports all use cases (Single Responsibility)
+- We could try to implement one `Actors` class which supports all use cases: 🌩Single Responsibility
 - We want to be able to use different `Actors` implementations without changing the code of the `DrivingSystem`
 - Solution in object-oriented software: Provide different implementations via *abstractions*